 Getting the right amount of sleep per night, and ensuring that this sleep is of good quality, is not only critical for business performance, but also human performance – therefore leadership performance too.

 In 2016, RAND Europe published a study where they examined the human and economic cost of insufficient sleep.
-They reported that for individuals regularly sleeping less than 6 hours per night, at any point in time they had an increased mortality risk of 13%.
-Sleeping for less than six hours per night increases a person’s chance of dying at any point in time by a dramatic 13%!
+They reported that for individuals regularly sleeping less than 6 hours per night, at any point in time they had an increased mortality risk of 13 per cent.
+Sleeping for less than six hours per night increases a person’s chance of dying at any point in time by a dramatic 13 per cent!

-For those of you sleeping between six and seven hours, mortality risk is still increased by 7%.
+For those of you sleeping between six and seven hours, mortality risk is still increased by 7 per cent.
 Perhaps then it is not surprising that poor sleep has been linked to seven of the top 15 causes of death in the US, including cardiovascular disease, malignant neoplasm, cerebrovascular disease, accidents, diabetes, septicaemia and hypertension.